yonaodoi/Customer-Churn-Analysis/README.md

 What I Looked At;
 I focused on key areas to understand customer churn:
-•	Overall churn rate
+1.Overall churn rate
-•	Age groups (0–30, 31–60, 60+)
+2.Age groups (0–30, 31–60, 60+)
-•	Credit score levels (low, medium, high)
+3.Credit score levels (low, medium, high)
-•	Account balance groups (low, medium, high)
-•	Customer tenure (new vs long-term customers)
+4.Account balance groups (low, medium, high) 6.Customer tenure (new vs long-term customers).
 These helped me identify which customers are more likely to leave.

 What This Project Shows;
 This project shows how data can be used to:
-•	Understand customer behavior
+1.Understand customer behavior
-•	Find risk groups
+2.Find risk groups
-•	Support better business decisions
+3.Support better business decisions